Topology-Aware Surface Reconstruction for Point Clouds: Related Work

 \subsection{Persistent Homology}

 Persistent homology, or simply persistence, is a well-established tool in applied and computational topology.
-Persistence has helped topological simplification based issues while performing functional optimization~\cite{edelsbrunner2000topological}, or more generally, used as a tool to satisfy topological criteria in a variety of geometry processing applications including shape matching ~\cite{carlsson2005persistence}, optimal pose-matching~\cite{dey2010persistent}, and shape segmentation~\cite{skraba2010persistence}.
+Topological simplification based on function optimization is present in some of the earliest work on persistence~\cite{edelsbrunner2000topological}.
+More generally, it been used as a tool to satisfy topological criteria in a variety of geometry processing applications including shape matching ~\cite{carlsson2005persistence}, optimal pose-matching~\cite{dey2010persistent}, and shape segmentation~\cite{skraba2010persistence}.
 The problem of topological simplification of shapes while preserving persistent features in given data has traditionally been performed in the context of function denoising~\cite{attali2009persistence,bauer2012optimal}.
-The inclusion of topological information in optimization has appeared in the work of Gameiro et al.~\cite{gameiro2016continuation} where the authors attempt to continue a point cloud for dynamical systems based applications.
-Recent work by Poulenard et al.~\cite{poulenard2018topological}, use the idea of function optimization for the purpose of shape matching.
-The work in this paper mirrors that of Poulenard et al., by performing function optimization on basis coefficients, which are used as the building blocks of a given function, which in our case, is representative of the shape surface.
+The inclusion of topological information in optimization has appeared in the work of Gameiro et al.~\cite{gameiro2016continuation} where the authors attempt to perform point cloud continuation for dynamical systems based applications.
+Recent work by Poulenard et al.~\cite{poulenard2018topological} use the idea of function optimization for the purpose of shape matching.
+The work in this paper mirrors that of Poulenard et al. by performing function optimization on basis coefficients, which are used as the building blocks of a given function, which in our case is representative of the shape surface.
+This general approach has received a large amount of attention recently including theoretical analysis~\cite{leygonie2019framework} as well as numerous applications~\cite{bruel2019topology}.
+We refer the reader to ~\cite{leygonie2019framework} for a recent overview of applications.